Skip to main content

 Property Assessments

-Assessments are used to fund the day-to-day maintenance of the levees, canals, pump stations, small capital projects, and the first response during a flood emergency for those who reside within the boundaries of RD1000.
+Assessments are used to fund the day-to-day maintenance of the levees, pump stations, small capital projects, and first response activity during a flood emergency for those who reside within the boundaries of RD1000.
 Property assessments are collected by the local property taxing authority, the Sacramento County Tax Collector, and the Sutter County Tax Collector.

 May contain: neighborhood, building, and urban